 If you’re a marketing company, then perhaps your mission is to inform small businesses of the new paradigm shift in marketing, getting them on-board to building a loyal customer base, and advocating customer care-centered marketing campaigns.

 The key behind content today is that it shouldn’t just create awareness and build leads.
 To lead to sales, you want content that entertains people and attaches them to your brand.
-As a good SEO company in Los Angeles like SEOTuners would tell you, content and engagement aren’t linear anymore – it’s about keeping the conversation going.
+As a good SEO company in Los Angeles and Ventura like SeoTuners would tell you, content and engagement aren’t linear anymore – it’s about keeping the conversation going.